ryanindrjaya/react-API-implementation/README.md

 ### How to submit? ###

 * Use this bitbucket repository as a place for your submission
-* Create a new branch with this format : intern-test-<insert-your-name>. e.g : intern-test-budierwanto
+* Create a new branch with this format : junior-fe-<insert-your-name>. e.g : junior-fe-budierwanto
 * Push your code to that branch

 ### Deadline ###

-* 5 days from the test given
+* 7 days from the test given